The inside story of how ABC fired Roseanne Barr

 It was easy to imagine an ad boycott against "Roseanne" and other ABC programs.
 However, ABC sources said advertisers were not a factor in the decision.

+Related: Why you've been seeing so many revivals of old TV shows

 After 9 a.m.
-Pacific, the conversation turned to when and how to cancel the show.
-A call was arranged with Barr, her publicist, and executive producer Tom Werner, whose production company Carsey-Werner owns the sitcom.
+Pacific, the conversation among the bosses turned to when and how to cancel the show.

-On the call, ABC conveyed that "there was no way to come back from this," one of the sources said.

 Meantime, some of Barr's colleagues were starting to speak out.
 Shortly after 9 a.m.
 Pacific, Wanda Sykes, a consulting producer on the series, said on Twitter that she wouldn't be a part of season two.